za3k/za3k.com/archive/invincible.md

 | 6  | Stealth  |

 - Make up a name for your hero, and describe your Hero to all the other Heroes and Villains.
 - Heroes start with 2 HP, or Health Points.
 If the Heroes fail against an Obstacle, they lose 1 HP.
 If you are reduced to 0 HP, you die and the game is over for everyone.
+If there is only one Hero, you start with 4 HP instead.
 - Write down the six approaches: **Strength, Smarts, Magic, Charm, Energy, Stealth**.
 Put a checkmark next to your starting **approach**.
 This is the only approach you can use right now.
 - As you adventure, you will may get sweet loot.
 Loot gives you additional **approaches**.
     - Each Loot gives the Hero one additional approach.
-You roll randomly to see what approach the loot give you.
+You pick what approach the loot give you.
-    - If you're unlucky, you may get an approach you already have.
-You can give away loot when you get it, but you can't reroll.
     - Once a Hero gets loot, you put a checkmark next to your new approach.
 You can now use that approach to beat Obstacles.
+    - If you find the game is too easy, try randomly rolling what approach loot gives you instead of choosing.
 - If you beat a Villain on the last level of their lair, you and the Villain both win and stop playing.
 You can relax and watch the rest of the game.

 ## Making Villains